spiral-software/fftx/examples/verify/README.md

 On the tests with random data or a random position, the number of rounds is specified with the flag `-i` (default 2).

-There is also a `verbosity` setting that defaults to 0.
+There is also a `verbosity` setting with the flag `-v` that defaults to 0.
 If `verbosity` is at least 1, then also writes out the maximum relative error for each of the three test categories.
 If `verbosity` is at least 2, then also writes out the maximum relative error for each type of test within each category.
 If `verbosity` is at least 3, then also writes out the maximum relative error for every round with random input.